GrayU3/U3nlock/README.md

-# Multi-Cracker: Offline Brute Force Tool for ZIP & PDF
+# U3nlock: Offline Brute Force Tool for ZIP, PDF & Web Logins

-Multi-Cracker is a Python-based tool that allows you to perform brute-force attacks on password-protected ZIP files, PDF documents, and web login forms using an offline wordlist.
+U3nlock is a Python-based tool that allows you to perform brute-force attacks on password-protected ZIP files, PDF documents, and web login forms using an offline wordlist.

 ### Fitur: